POLICIES AND PROCEDURES

 goals are secure and field free of holes and other unsafe conditions.

-52 Coaches will allow only RYSL member registered with WVSA to play and practice
+52 Coaches will allow only JCSL member registered with WVSA to play and practice

 with his/her team.